Frequently Asked Questions

 1. Attend a prospective partners’ meeting to learn more details.

-2. Fill out an application and provide supporting details.
+2. Fill out an application for review.

 5. After a final compliance check, you may go live with the Trust Indicators and use our Trust Mark.